razzle-dazzle/portfolio-darryl/README.md

 4. Commit and deploy to main.

 > Note: The large images should be a screenshot from the site and the small should be 120x120, but it doesn't have to be square.

+## Rebuild contentlayer type

+Simply delete the .contentlayer folder and do `pnpm run build-all`